 All Schools and academies within TCAT will have access to Supervision for DSL's and Safeguarding Leads through TCAT's Lead Practitioner for Safeguarding supported by the TCAT Safeguarding Hub.
-Penketh High School also recognises that staff who have regular and often intense contact with children and families will also require supervision.
-We will provide this through the function of the Safeguarding Team and through the Mental Health First Aider for Adults Mrs Kelly Smith (KSmith@penkethhigh.org)
+Sir Thomas Boteler Church of England High School also recognises that staff who have regular and often intense contact with children and families will also require supervision.
+We will provide this through the TCAT supervision model.